dustywhite7/pythonMikkeli/courseSlides/4 - Pandas.md

 data.columns
 ```

-To reference a single column:
+To extract a single column:

 ```python
 data['Column_Name']
 ```

-To reference several columns, pass a list of column names:
+To extract several columns, pass a list of column names:
 ```python
 data[['Column1','Column2']]
 ```